-Canadian house prices have soared to new heights recently and as a result, more and more young people see a future as a life-long renter.
-Even as some markets slow down, the high cost of real estate, home maintenance and property taxes puts homeownership out of reach for many young Canadians.
+The Canadian housing market is like a rollercoaster these days.
+The price of real estate, interest rates, home maintenance, and property taxes put home ownership out of reach for many young Canadians.
+As a result, many see a future as life-long renters.
 In the long-term, what does renting mean for your financial success?
-Can you get ahead and even save for the future while paying rent?
+Can you get ahead and even accumulate savings while paying rent?

 Those who purchase a home can benefit from the “forced savings” reality of homeownership.
 They build savings through growing equity (the difference between the home’s value and the amount owed on it).
 As you make mortgage payments the amount you owe decreases, so paying down your mortgage quickly leaves more money to put toward savings.

 Budgeting to save for a down payment and making regular mortgage payments forces a saving strategy.
 Many homeowners consider their home their retirement “nest egg,” knowing it can be sold to fund retirement.
-Owning a home can make you feel a little more secure: you live in a property you own, you don’t have to contend with rent hikes, or a landlord selling your home out from under you.
+Owning a home can make you feel a little more secure: you live in a property you own and you don’t have to contend with rent hikes or a landlord selling your home out from under you.

 You shouldn’t feel defeated if you aren’t in a financial position to buy a home.
 The truth is, in some markets real estate is unrealistically costly.
 For those who juggle student debt and living expenses on an entry-level pay cheque, renting may be your only option.

 There are some tangible perks to renting.
 You don’t have to deal with the stress and added costs of paying condo fees, property taxes, homeowners insurance, or household maintenance.
 In some real estate markets, monthly rent payments could be significantly less than mortgage payments.
 And depending on your rental agreement, you may not even have to foot the bill for utilities such as heat and hydro.

 Being a life-long renter doesn’t mean sacrificing your retirement savings.
 While you won’t be building equity in a home, you can still save for the future.